header

 Spring Boot Flyway

-In the same way we find benefits using version of control in software development with Git, we can versioning our database so that we can manage changes in both schema and information.
-Let me introduce Flyway an open source project that help us to do database migrations easily, that’s it, how cool would be to see our database evolution across all our development life cycle?.
-In this example we wil be using Gradle and Spring Boot.
-Let’s start creating a new Spring Boot project with web and jpa dependencies:
+In the same way, we find benefits in using version of control in software development with Git; we can version our database to manage changes in schema and information.
+Let’s go over Flyway, an open source project that help us to implement database migrations easily; that’s it, how cool would it be to see our database evolution across our development life cycle?
+In this example, we wil be using Gradle and Spring Boot.
+Let’s start creating a new Spring Boot project with web and JPA dependencies:

 This is the build.gradle file generated: